Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> Several limitations of the IDW model must be considered.
 Major limitations include the average effect and the bull’s eye effect.
 If some values used for interpolation fall outside the threshold distance from any samples, they will not produce a valid surface, making it difficult to accurately interpolate around outliers and edge values.
 Additionally, if too few points are selected, proper continuity may not be achieved.
 In IDW, each point carries the same weight, which can skew results when particularly high or low values are present, leading to the "bull's eye" effect—where distant points create distance decay circles that fail to accurately represent the area being studied.
 Furthermore, the range of interpolated values cannot exceed the number of observed values.
 To mitigate edge effects, it is crucial to have values positioned along the edges of the study area, although this is challenging in practice. </p> <br>

 <p> Before creating a kriging interpolation model, exploratory data analysis is necessary.
 This includes a number of statistical measures, such as histograms, descriptive statistics, QQplots, semivariograms, and trend analyses for the June 1999 values.  </p> <br>

 <h3> Exploratory Data Analysis </h3> <br>

-<p> To observe the distribution of drought deficiencies by June 1999, a histogram can be created to model the Looking at a histogram of the data, the values for June of 1999 are fairly normal, though there is a positive skew to the values of roughly 0.5 (Table 1).
-Unfortunately, since drought values include negative values to indicate a lack of rainfall, it is impossible to apply a log, arcsin, or box transformation to reduce skewness and kurtosis.
-This can be observed in Figure 4, where the right tail of the distribution is longer than the left tail. </p> <br>
+<p> To analyze the distribution of drought deficiencies as of June 1999, a histogram was created to visualize the data (Figure 3).
+Additionally, descriptive statistics are presented in Table 1.
+The histogram indicates that the data for June 1999 follows a fairly normal distribution, albeit with a slight positive skew of approximately 0.5 (Table 1).
+The kurtosis value is relatively high at 3.84, suggesting that many observations are clustered around the mean.
+However, since drought values can be negative to represent a lack of rainfall, applying transformations such as logarithmic, arcsine, or Box-Cox is not feasible for reducing skewness and kurtosis.
+This asymmetry is evident in Figure 3, where the right tail of the distribution is longer than the left tail. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/ACNMao3.jpeg" alt="Histogram" style="width:100%;max-width:625px">